-The power steering fluid reservoir is located in the engine compartment.
-It is on the passenger's side of vehicles with the L6 engine and is on the driver's side of vehicles with the V8 engine.
+The power steering fluid reservoir is located in the engine compartment on the passenger's side of the vehicle.

 When to Check Power Steering Fluid

 It is not necessary to regularly check power steering fluid unless you suspect there is a leak in the system or you hear an unusual noise.
 A fluid loss in this system could indicate a problem.
 Have the system inspected and repaired.
 See Engine Compartment Overview on page 5-12 for reservoir location.